Downsize these 3 areas and enjoy a simpler, slower, more intentional life — starting today!

-Does your life feel like a constant juggling act… and you’re just waiting for the “balls” to come crashing down?
+Does your life feel like a constant juggling act… just waiting for the “balls” to come crashing down?

-Do you wonder if you’ll ever make noticeable progress towards enjoying a simpler life?
+Do you wonder if you’ll ever make noticeable progress toward enjoying a simpler life?

 If so, you’re not alone… nor are you without hope!

 I challenge you to consider ways you might “downsize” your life today…

 One definition for the word “downsize” is: “to reduce in size or number”.

 So let’s look at 3 areas of our homes and lives and consider what it might look like to “downsize” or to “reduce in size or number”.

 - Downsize the things in your home and life.

 - Downsize the expectations for yourself and others.